Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licenses/01_EU-Copyright-Law-and-Data-Digital-Legislation.md

 - **Recap activity** (30 mins): To test understanding and facilitate retention of the basic knowledge of the topic, the instructor should, along with learners, recap the main points from the self-paced course followed in Resource 1.
 Some key points to highlight in this activity are mentioned in the Instructor Notes.
 - **Discussion activity** (30 mins): The goal of the discussion is to identify some of the legal issues and laws in learners' own contexts per training to reuse of data and other research outputs covered by intellectual property rights and data laws.
 In breakout groups, the following prompt can be used to facilitate the activity:
     - Does regulating access and control to publications and data **facilitate** or **harm** the progress of science?
-    - Example sub-questions:
+    - Example sub-questions (Note: this can be used to split the group into two sub-groups to discuss and present their conclusions):
         - Is there a difference between copyright and Data and Digital Legislation in this respect?
-(Note: this can be used to split the group into two sub-groups to discuss and present their conclusions.)
-          Suggestions: Consider protection of authors' interests under copyright (also: commercial publishing practices taking away their copyrights), the transaction costs related to licensing in a transnational environment, and the risks of Data and Digital Legislation being new legislation with not enough literature to ensure legal certainty.
+          Suggestions: Consider protection of authors' interests under copyright (also: commercial publishing practices taking away their copyrights), the transaction costs related to licensing in a transnational environment, and the risks of Data and Digital Legislation being new legislation with not enough literature to ensure legal certainty - see Resource 2 and (optionally) also Resource 6.
         - When is Open Science **not** the answer?
 What are the drawbacks of Open Science?
-          Suggestions: Consider lost anonymity of review (in Open Review), lost authorship, misuse of personal data by scientific institutions or third parties, disruption of privacy, and data utilisation for harmful or ethically/religiously unacceptable research &ndash; see Lakomy et al. (2019), Resource 7.
+          Suggestions: Consider lost anonymity of review (in Open Review), lost authorship, misuse of personal data by scientific institutions or third parties, disruption of privacy, and data utilisation for harmful or ethically/religiously unacceptable research &ndash; see Lakomý et al. (2019), Resource 6.

 ### Materials to Prepare

-- Key takeaways from Resources 1-5 to guide the recap activity.
+- Key takeaways from Resources 1&ndash;5 to guide the recap activity.
 - Questions and prompts to guide the discussion activity.

 ### Instructor Notes

+**Flexible duration:**

+- It is recommended to adapt the duration of the module to the group and the plan for the discussion during the live session.

 **Content that should be covered within the activities of this module:**

+!!! info "Note"

+    The objective is to discuss both the copyright/intellectual property angles in the same session as the applicable Data and Digital Legislation in order to showcase the different legislative approaches (including levels of harmonisation) along with the tangible effects on specific use cases (e.g. varying national approaches to copyright exceptions v. universally binding rules from EU Regulations such as the Data Act).
+This interplay should form the basis of the discussion activity.

 - Copyright
-    - An overview of the EU legal framework on data
+    - How does the EU protect works of intellect and data?
+An overview of the legal framework
     - Introduction to Intellectual Property and Intellectual Property Rights (IPRs)
     - Implications of IPRs from the author's and the user's perspective
     - Legal protection of databases
-    - Territoriality and fragmentation of EU copyright
+    - Territorial nature and different national approaches in EU copyright
-    - Limitations and Exceptions (L&Es)
+    - Limitations and Exceptions to copyright (L&Es)
-    - Publication and the role of consent
 - Data and Digital Legislation (DDL)
-    - Direct applicability of Regulations
+    - Direct applicability of Regulations and the implications on national level
     - Data Spaces in the EU
     - Interoperability of Data Spaces under the Data Act
     - Data access and use for researchers and Research Performing Organisations under the Data Act